cayang/2020-msia423-yang/README.md

 docker run -p 5000:5000 airbnbchi
 ```

+You should now be able to access the app at http://0.0.0.0:5000/ in your browser.

 **Notes on the Database**

 - The database can be configured by specifying a connection string as the `SQLALCHEMY_DATABASE_URI` environment variable.